All posts

 5. Client gets notified with access details

-If your DCIM and billing system are separate products, this workflow requires API integrations, custom scripting, and ongoing maintenance.
+If your DCIM and billing system are separate products, this workflow typically requires API integrations, custom scripting, and ongoing maintenance.

 Top DCIM Solutions Compared